 But if these codes aren’t always readily available and they’re just something you use to offer a disgruntled customer, it shouldn’t be a primary element of your checkout process.

 Test it out to see what kind of results you get.

 You could also test a guest checkout vs. login to checkout conversion rates.
 I’m assuming you’re offering a secure checkout, so use A/B tests to see if the size and placement of your security badges have an impact on conversions.

-Here’s another version of the page:
+Here’s another version of that same page.

-As you can see, the image was removed, and the “Calculate” button was placed much closer to the “Proceed to Checkout” CTA.
+As you can see, the image was removed and the “Calculate” button was placed much closer to the “Proceed to Checkout” CTA.